Smart Spending

 Samsung Galaxy S25 Ultra

-For those seeking a premium Android experience, the Samsung Galaxy S25 Ultra is a top-tier choice.
-Starting at $1,300 for the 256GB model, it features a stunning 6.9-inch display and a 5,000 mAh battery.
+For those who want the best Android has to offer and are willing to pay for it, the Samsung Galaxy S25 Ultra starts at $1,300 for the 256GB model.
+It features a 6.9-inch display and a 5,000 mAh battery.
 Available in titanium silver-blue, titanium black, titanium gray, and titanium white-silver, Samsung also offers three additional exclusive colors online, according to Samsung’s Galaxy S25 Ultra product listing.

 iPhone SE 4

 The SE 4 includes Apple’s A18 chip and Apple Intelligence, bringing the same core AI capabilities found in the iPhone 16 to a lower price point.
-It features a notch design rather than the Dynamic Island.
-The device also includes a 48 MP single-lens camera, a major upgrade from the 12 MP shooter on its predecessor, according to Apple’s Newsroom announcements.
+It uses a notch design rather than Dynamic Island.
+The camera is a single 48 MP lens, a major step up from the 12 MP shooter on its predecessor, according to Apple’s Newsroom announcements.

-Color options include black and white.
-With a starting price of $500$200 less than the iPhone 16—it’s a solid choice for budget-conscious Apple users who want modern features without the flagship price tag.
-For anyone coming from an older iPhone model or switching from Android, the SE 4 offers one of the most compelling entry points into the Apple ecosystem available today.
+Color options are limited to black and white.
+At $500, $200 less than the iPhone 16, it’s the right call for budget-conscious Apple users who want modern features without the flagship price.
+Anyone coming from an older iPhone or switching from Android will find the SE 4 one of the most accessible entry points into the Apple ecosystem right now.
+The one real drawback is the single-lens system: users who want telephoto zoom or a dedicated ultrawide shot will need to spend more.

 Budget Smartphone Comparison: Side-by-Side Specs and Pricing